The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/advanced-guide.md

 Corps-a-corps (130 potency) and Engagement (180 potency) have two charges, and so can be a gain for the party if we delay some uses to occur under buffs.
 However, due to the 35 second timer, it isn’t always possible to put two uses under buffs every two minutes without substantially overcapping on charges.
 In a full uptime scenario, the recast timers align as follows:

-* **2 minutes**: One use of each under buffs only, otherwise you have to overcap for about ten seconds and it affects subsequent timings.
+* **Two minutes**: One use of each under buffs only, otherwise you have to overcap for about ten seconds and it affects subsequent timings.
-* **4 minutes**: Two uses of each under buffs will line up naturally if held.
+* **Four minutes**: Two uses of each under buffs will line up naturally if held.
-* **6 minutes**: One use of each under buffs lines up, but two is possible if you overcap for about 10 seconds.
+* **Six minutes**: One use of each under buffs lines up, but two is possible if you overcap for about 10 seconds.
 Depending on killtime and pot timing, this could be optimal.
-* **8 minutes**: Two uses of each will line up naturally under 20 second buffs, but the second use is likely to fall out of 15 second buffs.
+* **Eight minutes**: Two uses of each will line up naturally under 20 second buffs, but the second use is likely to fall out of 15 second buffs.
-* **10 minutes:** You will likely overcap around the same time buffs come up (forcing a GCD or two of delay if you want to put two under buffs).
+* **Ten minutes:** You will likely overcap around the same time buffs come up (forcing a GCD or two of delay if you want to put two under buffs).

 Downtime complicates this further.
 As a general rule of thumb, **if you notice Corps-a-corps and Engagement go from 0 to 1 charge when there’s less than 30 seconds left on Embolden, that means you will be able to guarantee two uses under buffs.**